 Have you heard?
 The creator of bullet-proof coffee has just come up with a new drink – FATwater (www.fatwater.com).
 The website claims that this $4 bottle of water will “give you powerful hydration you can feel and clean burning energy from quality fat.”

-Save your money!
-I think it’s a ripoff.
-Let’s take a look at the ingredients – and the claims (from a science perspective, rather than a marketing one…designed to thin your wallet, not your waist):
+It’s no different that those $4 bottles of Smart Water – water with a lot of hype.
+Let’s take a look at the ingredients in FatWater – and the claims (from a science perspective, rather than the marketing claims designed to thin your wallet, not your waist):

-- Purified water – whoop-de-do!
-While it sounds much better than “water”, this is the same stuff we get in a bottle at the grocery store for about 12 cents (when we buy a 24-pack)…water that has been mechanically filtered or processed to remove impurities.
+- Purified water – whoop-dee-do!
+While it sounds much better than regular “water”, this is the same stuff we get in a bottle at the grocery store for about 12 cents (when purchasing a 24-pack)…water that has been mechanically filtered or processed to remove impurities.

 - Artificial sweeteners xylitol and stevia.
 While the website claims these have a “zero glycemic index”, realize that ANY zero-calorie sweetener ranks zero on the glycemic scale.
 So, saccharine and aspartame are also zero.

 - B vitamins are added to the bottles (not the packets).
 The website claims that, “B vitamins support our body’s energy production and normal function of the nervous system.”
 Sure, any nutrition textbook will tell you that’s the function of B vitamins.
 But, don’t get sucked into thinking that if you take MORE B vitamins than you need you’ll have MORE energy.
 It doesn’t work that way.
 The reason why many of us don’t have energy, is not because of a deficiency of B-vitamins (that’s rare).
 If you’re really worried about not getting enough B vitamins in your diet, then get a wide spectrum of nutrients from a 100% multi vitamin/mineral supplement for just pennies!